Ricci flows with bursts of unbounded curvature: Burst of unbounded curvature

-\begin{proof}[Sketch of proof of \textbf{Theorem \ref{thm:ex-rf-delayed-unbounded-curv}}] The proof is similar to the previous one, but in the construction we choose much longer cylinders, e.g. $l_c=r_c^{-2}$.
-Combined with the techniques in \cite{GT13} (in particular using pseudolocality in the cylinder region), we could modify Lemma \ref{lemma:refined-cigar-barriers} such that the upper barrier \eqref{eq:upper-cigar-barrier} holds for longer times.
-An inspection of the proof of Proposition \ref{prop:lower-curvature-bound} shows that we also have the lower curvature bound \eqref{eq:unbounded-curv} for longer and longer times. \end{proof}
+\begin{proof}[Sketch of proof of \textbf{Theorem \ref{thm:ex-rf-delayed-unbounded-curv}}] Let us begin by considering the case that the underlying Riemann surface is $\mathbb C$, since in that case it is easiest to directly apply the precise estimates we have derived to prove Theorem \ref{thm:ex-rf-curv-bursts}, even though they give much more than we now require.
+Indeed, in this case, the proof is similar to the proof of Theorem \ref{thm:ex-rf-curv-bursts} on $\mathbb C$, but in the construction we choose much longer cylinders, e.g. $l_c=r_c^{-2}$.
+Combined with the techniques in \cite{GT13} (in particular using pseudolocality in the cylinder region, or alternatively barrier arguments), we could modify Lemma \ref{lemma:refined-cigar-barriers} such that the upper barrier \eqref{eq:upper-cigar-barrier} holds for longer times.
+An inspection of the proof of Proposition \ref{prop:lower-curvature-bound} shows that we also have the lower curvature bound \eqref{eq:unbounded-curv} for longer and longer times, which is enough to conclude the result in this case.